filodb/FiloDB/doc/binaryrecord-spec.md

 * +0000  4 bytes   total length of `BinaryRecord` not including this length field

+### Optional SchemaID

+An optional 2-byte schemaID follows the length prefix.
+The schemaID is present for partition keys and ingestion records which contain partition keys - it is used to identify the schema to use for ingestion of the record, and for querying, etc.

 ### Fixed length fields

 * Int - 4 bytes - little-endian 32-bit int
 * Long - 8 bytes - little-endian Long
 * Double - 8 bytes
 * utf8 - 4 bytes - offset within BR to var-length UTF8 string area
-* map - 4 bytes - offset within BR to map area (with 4-byte length prefix)
+* map - 4 bytes - offset within BR to map area (with 2-byte length prefix)
 * hist - 4 bytes - offset within BR to histogram blob, with 2 byte length prefix

 ### Hash